tpusmb/chat_bot/info/data/nlu/out_of_scope.md

 - Why don’t you answer?
 - But you're an english site :(
 - can you help me to build a bot
+- do you like pasta
+- i love dogs
+- my mother his cool
+- blablabla